History of linguistics: Historical linguistics

-In 1786, it was discovered that there is a regular sound that corresponded in the languages spoken in Europe, India, and Persia.
-This led to the conclusion that all of the languages came from a common ancestor and during the 19th-century linguistics were devoted to figuring out the nuances of the parent language.
-It was discovered that this parent language started approximately 6000 years ago and has also developed in English, Russian, and Hindi.

 In the 1820s, Wilhelm von Humboldt observed that human language was a rule-governed system, anticipating a theme that was to become central in the formal work on syntax and semantics of language in the 20th century.
 Of this observation he said that it allowed language to make "infinite use of finite means" (Über den Dualis, 1827).
 Humboldt's work is associated with the movement of Romantic linguistics, which was inspired by Naturphilosophie and Romantic science.
 Other notable representatives of the movement include Friedrich Schlegel and Franz Bopp.

 It was only in the late 19th century that the Neogrammarian approach of Karl Brugmann and others introduced a rigid notion of sound law.

 Historical linguistics also led to the emergence of the semantics and some forms of pragmatics (Nerlich, 1992; Nerlich and Clarke, 1996).

 Historical linguistics continues today and linguistics have succeeded in grouping approximately 5000 languages of the world into a number of common ancestors.